AlexAntartico/fedora_notes/posts/main.md

 Fedora points your bashrc file to /etc/bashrc to have a cleaner config.
 To have your own, create a bashrc.d directory and then put whatever you want.
 It would be more useful that you know these before aliasing

-These are some linux aliases I use on my day to day.
+- These are some linux aliases I use on my day to day.
+- Upme and py_gitignore command are fast casting a full update and the standard .gitignore file aimed to python development

-fastfetch command at the end is to run fastfetch at terminal startup.
+- fastfetch command at the end is to run fastfetch at terminal startup.

 ```bash
 mdkir ~/.bashrc.d